AttackOnJasper/University-notes/fl-studio/fl-studio.md

 - Categories
    - Horizontal, Linear, Melodic
 - Semitone
+   - smallest distance unit between notes.
+All distances can be described as x semitones.
+   - distance between C and C# is 1 semitone
-- Intervals vs. # of semitones e.g.
+- Intervals vs. # of semitones:
    - 0 semitone: Perfect unison
    - 1 semitone: Minor second
    - 2 semitones: Major second
+   - 3 semitones: Minor third
+- **Perfect consonant intervals**: octaves (8th), unison (same alphabetical note), fifths, fourth
+- **Imperfect consonant intervals**: major and minor thirds, and major and minor sixths
+- **Augmented** vs **Diminished**
+   - Check if the upper note is in the key of the lower note (i.e. lower note major)
+   	- If it is in the key, then it's major or perfect
+   - **Augmented** is used to describe the interval which is one semitone higher than **major / perfect** intervals
+   - **Dimished** is used to describe the interval which is one semitone lower than the **perfect** intervals
+   - **Minor** is used to describe the interval which is one semitone lower than the **minor** intervals
+   - e.g.
+      - C to G_b is **diminished fifth** (C major does not contain G_b).
+         - Note that diminished fifth is 'identical' to augmented fourth; however, we should count notes (letters) first to get the interval number before counting half steps to resolve the actual interval
+      - C to G# is augmented fifth (C major does not contain G#)
 - Inversion rules
    - the number of semitones of original + inversion = 9
    - Inversion of a major interval is a minor interval
-- **Perfect consonant intervals**: octaves, unison, fifths, fourth
-- **Imperfect consonant intervals**: major and minor thirds, and major and minor sixths

 ### Chord
 - Combination of 3 or more notes